-Spain travel restrictions: the new rules
+Spain travel restrictions: health rules for entering Spain

 Good news, it is now very simple to enter Spain, especially for Europeans, you must :

 - To present a certificate of complete vaccination

 - or, present a negative PCR/TMA of less than 72 hours or Rapid Antigen test of less than 48 hours

 2/ Fill out a form to obtain a sanitary QR code only if you arrive by plane or ferry.